Marriage Counseling Questions:

 Couples Therapy Cost

-Patrick was asking me a simple question that had an extremely complex answer — but he didn’t understand that.
+Patrick was asking me a simple question about how much it costs to see a marriage counselor, but it had an extremely complex answer — but he didn’t understand that.
 In order for me to give him any sort of a meaningful answer about the cost of marriage counseling, I needed to explain things that had taken me nearly 20 years of experience to fully comprehend myself.
 And the clock was ticking.
 Patrick wouldn’t stay on the phone for 20 minutes, never mind 20 years.

 I breathed, fighting a wave of irony fueled frustration.
 I wasn’t frustrated with Patrick, but with the socially constructed ideas about marriage vs. marriage counseling that make me crazy.